ctrung/refcard/java-types-primitifs.md

 > 1. sinon même règle si un `long` est présent
 > 1. sinon même règle si un `int` est présent

+> [!WARNING]
+> Smaller data types, namely, byte , short , and char , are first promoted to int any time
+> they’re used with a Java binary arithmetic operator with a variable (as opposed to a
+> value), even if neither of the operands is int.

 ### Conversion forcée

 Pour forcer une conversion, il faut "caster". \